creative-connections/Bodylight-VirtualMachine/README.md

 ```

 ## Update
-If you have previously installed VM and would liek to update
+If you have previously installed VM and would like to update
   1. If you have any data stored in VM, save it to external storage - e.g. to shared folder `/vagrant` folder.
   2. Then to update VM environment: destroy VM, do git pull and create VM from scratch again by: